xilun/cbwin/README.md

 a process that is still running (the above session was launched from an `outbash.exe` copied out of the `Release/` directory, otherwise it would have failed).
 Win32 also has no equivalent of `exec()`, so we would not be able to update a running `outbash.exe` anyway.

-The environment block for launched processes is the one `outbash.exe` was started with, but it can be modified for individual commands.
-The `--env` option allows to set environment variables for the command.
-Parameters after this option are interpreted as environment variable definitions until one starts with "`--`" or a parameter does not contain an "`=`" character.
-An empty value erases the variable.
-Remaining command line arguments are used to compose the Windows command line.
-All the options interpreted by the launcher must be given at the start, before the Windows command line.

-    xilun@WINWIN:/mnt/c/Users$ wcmd --env TITI=TOTO TATA=TUTU set
-    [...]
-    SystemRoot=C:\WINDOWS
-    TATA=TUTU
-    TEMP=C:\Users\xilun\AppData\Local\Temp
-    TITI=TOTO
-    TMP=C:\Users\xilun\AppData\Local\Temp
-    [...]
-    xilun@WINWIN:/mnt/c/Users$ wcmd --env TEMP= set
-    [...]
-    SystemRoot=C:\WINDOWS
-    TMP=C:\Users\xilun\AppData\Local\Temp
-    [...]

 # warnings
 Anybody with access to TCP 127.0.0.1 can launch anything with the privileges of the user who launched `outbash.exe`.